 - Public toilets are available a few minutes’ walk away in Crown Court

 - The High Street is currently subject to a temporary pedestrianisation order.
 Please check the position before you visit as access to the High Street is severely restricted, including for blue badge holders

 - The nearest car park is South Street (behind the museum)

 - Car parking charges apply and have increased since the museum was last open

 - Seating has been removed and will only be available in an emergency

-To book please ring Godalming Museum between 10am and 1pm Monday to Friday from 3rd August (not Bank Holiday).
+To book please ring Godalming Museum between 10am and 1pm Monday to Friday.
 The number is 01483 426510.
 If need be, leave a message and we will call you back.